jimmoffitt/developer_advocate.blog/User_JSON_Native.md

-[] TODOS
-+ [x] profile attributes not in order
-+ [x] Keep Public API only attributes?
-All of these data dictionaries are focused on DES APIs (PowerTrack, Search APIs)
-+ [] Narratives: ignoring deprecated fields.
-Any others static/constant/useless?

 ## User Object

 The ```user``` object contains public Twitter account metadata and describes the *author* of the Tweet.
 In case of Retweets and Quoted Tweets, the top-level ```user``` object represents what account took that action, and the JSON payload will include a second ```user``` for the account that created the original Tweet.